 Depression glass brightens the home and the spirit for many collectors, just as it did for the original owners during the Great Depression.
 Some pieces of this glass are affordable for almost everyone, while others are rare and extremely valuable.
 What these pieces all have in common is their intriguing patterns and lovely colors that have been attracting shoppers since they were new in the 1930s.

-If you're trying to determine the value of Depresssion glass you own, the first step is usually... identifying the pattern and/or manufacturer.
+If you're trying to determine the value of Depression glass you own, the first step is usually identifying the pattern and/or manufacturer.
 Some pieces of this type of glassware are marked, but the vast majority of dinnerware pieces are not so you will have to do some research to move forward with valuation.

 01 of 09

-An excellent point of departure on a topic through an article that ranks high in popularity in search categories week after week.
 This overview look at Depression glass includes history, manufacturers, and popular colors.
-You'll also glean information on how to identify reproductions and detect common condition issues that cab decrease the value of Depression-era glassware.
+You'll also glean information on how to identify reproductions and detect common condition issues that can decrease the value of Depression-era glassware.

 02 of 09

-This pictorial price guide includes many of the most popular colors, patterns and pieces sought by Depression-era glass enthusiasts.
+This pictorial price guide includes many of the most popular colors, patterns, and pieces sought by Depression-era glass enthusiasts.
 New entries are added regularly as quality photographs become available and values are researched.
-This is a great place to identify Depression pieces and patterns as well.
+This is a great place to identify Depression pieces and patterns.

 03 of 09